ludu12/ludu.io/markdown/resume.md

 in Ames, IA.
 I started working there in **July 2016** and ended working there in **September 2019**.
 My role there was to develop and maintain a C++ API called JTTK (JT Toolkit).

-JT is an ISO-standardized 3D modeling file format used in product lifecycle mangement.
+JT is an ISO-standardized 3D modeling file format used in product lifecycle management.

 ## Volunteering

 - [DSM Hack 2020](https://dsmhack.org/): 48 hour charity hackathon where we developed GatsbyJS Static website for a [daycare](http://wonderyearsacademy.org/).
+- [Tech Camp 2021](https://www.techjourney.org/tech-camp/): Lead a session where students learned about web development and deployed a live React (Next.js) application [Pokemon Deck Builder](https://pokeapp-ludu.vercel.app/).

 ## Education
-I graduated from the University of Iowa 🦅 in May of 2016 and earned a BSE degree in Electical/Computer Engineering.
+I graduated from the University of Iowa 🦅 in May 2016 and earned a BSE degree in Electrical/Computer Engineering.